 The schools work closely with our local maths hub - The Great North Maths Hub - and have taken part in research groups linked to the hub for a number of years.
 The schools were featured in an article in NCETM's Primary Maths on beginning their mastery journey and continue to work in teacher Research Groups on sustaining mastery.
-The school is also currently taking part in the Mastering Number intervention programme for Reception and KS1.
-Staff from both key stages are taking part in maths hub training on 'How children learn maths' which is contributing to our pedagogical approach which encourages metacognition and supports us to plan activities / use strategies to support learning and retention.
-We have previously taken part in Early Years mastery which has informed our nursery and reception practice and planning.
+We continue to benefit from this link.
+The school is currently taking part in the Mastering Number intervention programme for Reception and KS1 and in the Mixed Age teaching CPD beginning in Autumn 2023 as well as TA subject knowledge professional development over the past year.
+Previous training on 'How children learn maths' is contributing to our pedagogical approach which encourages metacognition and supports us to plan activities / use strategies to support learning and retention.
+We have previously also taken part in Early Years mastery which has informed our nursery and reception practice and planning.